 Jordan E. McKay

-Most recently, McKay served as a special assistant U.S. attorney for the western district of Virginia, where he prosecuted money laundering and felony drug conspiracy cases, managed grand jury investigations, and wrote and drafted appellate briefs before the U.S. Court of Appeals for the Fourth Circuit.
+Previously, McKay served as a special assistant U.S. attorney for the western district of Virginia, where he prosecuted money laundering and felony drug conspiracy cases, managed grand jury investigations, and wrote and drafted appellate briefs before the U.S. Court of Appeals for the Fourth Circuit.

 Prior to his appointment as a special assistant U.S. attorney, McKay clerked for Judge Alfred S. Irving Jr. of the D.C.
 Superior Court in Washington, D.C., where he was exposed to various areas of family and civil law.